Super Bowl XLVII: Fourth quarter

-The Ravens responded on their ensuing possession, moving the ball 77 yards and advancing to the San Francisco 1-yard line, with Boldin catching two passes for 39 yards.
-But they were unable to reach the end zone and settled for Tucker's 19-yard field goal to put them back up by 8 points, 31–23.
-San Francisco stormed back, scoring in just five plays.
-Following a 32-yard reception by Randy Moss and a 21-yard burst by Gore, Kaepernick took the ball across the goal line on a 15-yard run, the longest touchdown run by a quarterback in Super Bowl history.
-However, the ensuing two-point conversion failed, so the 49ers were unable to break the deficit, still trailing at 31–29.
+The Ravens responded on their ensuing possession, moving the ball 71 yards and advancing to the San Francisco 1-yard line, with Boldin catching two passes for 39 yards.
+But they were unable to reach the end zone and settled for Tucker's 19-yard field goal to put them back up by eight points, 31–23.
+San Francisco stormed back, advancing 76 yards in just five plays.
+Following a 32-yard reception by wide receiver Randy Moss (the final catch of his career) and a 21-yard burst by Gore, Kaepernick took the ball into the end zone on a 15-yard run, the longest touchdown run by a quarterback in Super Bowl history.
+However, the 49ers were unable to tie the game on the two-point conversion attempt when Kaepernick's pass sailed high over Moss' head, so the score remained 31–29 in favor of Baltimore.

-On the Ravens' ensuing drive, Boldin caught two passes for 22 yards and Rice rushed for 11 yards as the team moved the ball 55 yards and scored on Tucker's 38-yard field goal, making the score 34–29 with 4:19 left in regulation.
-San Francisco used up two timeouts on their next drive, but managed to move the ball to a first and goal on the Ravens' 7-yard line following a 24-yard catch by Crabtree and a 33-yard run by Gore.
+On the Ravens' ensuing drive, Boldin caught two passes for 22 yards and Rice rushed for 11 yards as the team moved the ball 55 yards and scored on Tucker's 38-yard field goal, increasing their lead to 34–29 with 4:19 left in the game.
+The 49ers used up their second timeout on their next drive, but managed to set up 1st-and-goal on the Baltimore 7-yard line following a 24-yard catch by Crabtree and a 33-yard run by Gore.